Impact of the COVID-19 pandemic on hospitals: Visitation right

-One of the biggest alterations hospitals made across the country during the pandemic is visitation rights of the patient.
+One of the biggest alterations hospitals made across the country during the pandemic involved visitation rights of the patient.
 Studies have shown that family support can lead to a faster recovery time and shorter stay.
 Patients normally feel less anxious in a hospital setting while their family members are present.
 India Owens realized there is a "reduction in medical errors" when the family is present and able to assist the patient's needs.

 In a normal setting, the nurse's job is to assist the patient's needs with medical diagnoses or supporting the family with difficult medical news.
 Nurses normally play the role of support, but they also have to keep their distance by not getting to close to the patient.
 Unfortunately, COVID-19 caused patient bedside and family visitation to completely change.
 Nurses continued to be "a proxy for family and a clinical practitioner" for the patient.
 Overtime, the weight of taking care of patients' emotions and life can affect a nurses emotional health too, which ultimately effects what the hospital can provide to its patients.